 How do I apply for a building permit?

-You can get building permit application forms at the Municipal Hall or on-line.
+You can get building permit application forms at the Municipal Hall or online.
 All submission requirements are listed.
 We don’t accept incomplete applications.
 Applications must be submitted in person at the Municipal Hall.

 Why do the building permit application forms ask for so much information?